chief-of-state/chief-of-state/docs/configuration.md

 _Note: By default, telemetry data will be collected so set this env var to `false` when there is no need for telemetry data._

+#### Basic configuration
 The following options can be configured via environment variables.

 | Property                    | Required                                         | Description                                                                                                                                      |
 |-----------------------------|--------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|
 | OTEL_SERVICE_NAME           | no(when `OTEL_JAVAAGENT_ENABLED` is set to true) | Name to be used to differentiate different chief of state deployments                                                                            |
 | OTEL_EXPORTER_OTLP_ENDPOINT | no(when `OTEL_JAVAAGENT_ENABLED` is set to true) | The grpc endpoint to be use to connect to an [opentelemetry collector](https://opentelemetry.io/docs/collector/) eg.`http://otlp.collector:4317` |
 | OTEL_JAVAAGENT_ENABLED      | yes                                              | Set to `false` will disable the telemetry instrumentation                                                                                        |

+#### Advanced configuration
+The following [environment variables](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/autoconfigure/README.md#exporters) can help tweak the settings of the OpenTelemetry Agent.
+This is for advanced users.

 ### Read side configurations
 The CoS can handle as many as read sides one desires.
 CoS read side are configured using environment variables.